Micky Adams: Southampton

 His return to First Division football came in March 1989 when Southampton offered Leeds £250,000 for his services.
 Adams made his debut for the "Saints" on 25 March 1989, taking Derek Statham's place at left-back in a 3–1 defeat by Arsenal.
-Adams retained his place for the next seven games, before losing out to Gerry Forrest for the last few matches of the season.
+Adams retained his place for the next seven games before losing out to Gerry Forrest for the last few matches of the season.
 Adams played the first seven matches of the 1989–90 season before losing his place through injury to Francis Benali, who then began to form a useful full-back partnership with Jason Dodd.
-In April 1990, Adams was recalled alongside new signing Oleksiy Cherednyk and they played out the remainder of the season together.
+In April 1990, Adams was recalled alongside new signing Oleksiy Cherednyk, and they played out the remainder of the season together.

 Adams began to establish himself as the first-choice left-back at the start of the 1990–91 season, partnered first by Cherednyk and then Dodd, and finally by Barry Horne on the right.
 Once he had overcome the niggling injuries of his first two seasons at The Dell, Adams' consistency began to ensure that the left-back position was more or less his own, with his energetic forays along the touchline helping to give the side an extra cutting edge.
 His first goals for the Saints came in the 1991–92 season against Everton, Tottenham Hotspur and West Ham United.
 Against West Ham on 14 April 1992, he scored the only goal with a far-post volley in the 88th minute after Matt Le Tissier had created space to whip over a cross: the goal was described as "a moment of true class in an otherwise ordinary game".

 During the inaugural season of the Premier League, Adams missed only four games, making 38 appearances with four goals, with his right-wing partner now being Jeff Kenna, with manager Ian Branfoot playing Dodd and Benali further forward.
 He was sent off for dissent on 19 August 1992 against Queens Park Rangers at Loftus Road, during the second game of the season.
 The 1993–94 Premiership season was Adams' last in the top flight; he started the season as the preferred choice at left-back before losing out to Simon Charlton.
 He featured in 19 out of 42 league games that season as Southampton finished 18th and narrowly avoided relegation.
-His final game for Southampton came in a 1–0 defeat at home to Norwich City, immediately following which Branfoot was sacked as manager, to be replaced by Alan Ball.
+His final game for Southampton came in a 1–0 defeat at home to Norwich City, immediately following which Branfoot was sacked as manager to be replaced by Alan Ball.

+Stoke City (loan)

 Adams never played under Ball and was loaned out to Stoke City in March 1994 until the end of the season.
-He scored three goals in ten games for the "Potters", but did not join the club on a permanent basis as the management staff refused to allow him to help out as a coach at the club's academy.
-In his five years with Southampton, Adams made a total of 174 first-team appearances, scoring seven goals.
+He scored three goals in ten games for the "Potters" but did not join the club permanently as the management staff refused to allow him to help out as a coach at the club's academy.
+In his five years with Southampton, Adams made 174 first-team appearances, scoring seven goals.